ShopDreamUp AI ArtDreamUp

 Join the community to add your comment.
 Already a deviant?
 Log In

 This is a great parodie ^.^ Its even written in the same old-style English.
-And I saw you were having trouble trying to find another word for duck that wasnt .
+And I saw you were having trouble trying to find another word for duck that wasnt :censored: .
 What about cluck or luck?
 Anyway, awesome work!